Coler6/clone-hero-music-video-installer/README.md

 # Clone Hero Video Sync Tool

 Automatically download music videos and sync them with Clone Hero songs.
-This tool combines all audio stems from a song folder, detects the video/audio offset, and updates `song.ini` with the correct `video_start_time`.
+I used a fuck ton of chatgpt to make this but it works.
+Some music videos don't work since they used cropped versions of the song like Smells Like Teen Spirit.
+You can use onyx to convert .sng files into folders.
+Idk if it works for everything but it worked for every song I used.

 ---